cygni/cygni-competence-7-databases/couchdb/README.md

 ```

 ## Views
 In CouchDB you access documents through *views*.
-Each database created in CouchDB comes with a few predefined views that allows you to query data from the documents.
-A view consists of a *map* and a *reduce* function that generates an ordered list of key-value pairs.

-TODO: View query parameters

-### Querying default views
-The simplest predefined view is called *_all_docs* and is accessible through `localhost:5984/{db}/_all_docs`.
-Issue a GET request on the music database.
+The simplest predefined view is called [_all_docs][couch-api-views] and is accessible through `couch/{db}/_all_docs`.
+The following request will retrieve the revision values of the first 10 documents in the 'music' database ordered by document id:

 ```
-$ curl couch/music/_all_docs
+$ curl couch/music/_all_docs?limit=10
 ```

 Append the query parameter *include_docs=true* to include the entire documents in the response.

 ```
-$ curl couch/music/_all_docs?include_docs=true
+$ curl 'couch/music/_all_docs?include_docs=true&limit=10
 ```

-### Writing views
-Fauxton provides a way to write your own views with map and reduce functions.
+In general, a view consists of a *map* and a *reduce* function.
+Fauxton provides a pretty decent interface for writing your own views.
 Views are stored in *design documents*.
 These are special documents, prefixed with _design/.
+The map function generates an ordered list of key-value pairs which can then be reduced by the optional reduce function.

-In Fauxton, go to the *music* database page.
-Click the '+' sign next to 'Design Documents' and add a new view.
+Go to the *music* database page in Fauxton and click the '+' sign next to 'Design Documents' to add a new view.
 Name it 'by_name' and add it to a new design document called 'artists'.
 ![alt text][fauxton-music-new-view]

 Write the following map function then hit 'Create Document' to save the design document: